adrianliz/adidas-java-coding-challenge-2022/README.md

 # User Stories

-- [X] Add sale subscription: An user (adiClub or not) should be able to subscribe to the sale.
+- [X] Add sale subscription: A user (adiClub or not) should be able to subscribe to the sale.
 - [X] Generate next sale access:
   An internal system (front-end, CLI, etc.) should be able to retrieve the next user email that is allowed to access into the sale.
+- [X] Validate if user email was already notified: A user only can be notified once.
+- [X] Send mail on next sale access: A user should receive an email when she/he is allowed to access into the sale.

 # Technical improvements

 - [X] Use api gateway to decouple microservices.
-- [X] Use asynchronous communication between microservices with spring webflux.
+- [X] Use asynchronous communication between microservices with spring webflux (reactive web client).
 - [X] Practical error handling with spring webflux.
+- [X] Unit testing of priority sale service.
+- [] Document endpoints with swagger.
 - [] Security between microservices with JWT authentication based on [Oauth2](https://oauth.net/2/).
-- [X] Unit testing.

 # What would you need?